Henderson, New Zealand: Amenities and attractions

 Henderson features a large shopping centre, WestCity Waitakere, with numerous other shops and large stores also located in the area.
 The West Wave Pool and Leisure Centre, owned by the Auckland Council, was built to host the Aquatics at the 1990 Commonwealth Games.

 The Corban's Wine Estate and Corban Estate Arts Centre are both located in Henderson.
 The annual InterACT Disability Arts Festival is held at the gallery.
 At the northern end of Henderson, near the Lincoln Road motorway interchange, the Toroa, a historic ferry under restoration, is a well-known local landmark.

 The Trusts Stadium attracts hundreds of thousands of visitors a year, hosting a range of events, including concerts, sporting events and community gatherings.
 The Trusts Stadium was completed in August 2004 and was opened by then Prime Minister Helen Clark the following month.
 It cost $28 million to complete but opened debt-free, with The Trusts providing $5 million, Waitakere City Council contributing $12.5 million and ASB Charitable Trusts providing $4.5 million.

+Falls Hotel is a historic hotel located in Falls Park along Alderman Drive.
+It currently hosts a café and restaurant.